-Microsoft announced business-friendly version of Bing Talk on Wednesday, allowing you to utilise the AI chatbot for work without risking security breach.
+Microsoft announced a business-friendly version of Bing Talk on Wednesday, allowing you to utilise the AI chatbot for work without risking a security breach.

 Chatbots such as Bing, ChatGPT, and Bard are effective productivity aids for employees.
 They can summarise large quantities of material, produce code, and assist in the generation of new ideas.
 Nevertheless, utilising AI chatbots for business poses significant privacy dangers since the massive language models that underlie the products may utilise your discussions to enhance the model.
 Conversation history are also recorded on the servers of the corporations.